 - blood tests

 - CT scans

 - a spinal tap

 Though caffeine may be a migraine trigger, it may also help ease acute migraine symptoms.
 Some people find drinking a cup of coffee or taking an Excedrin Migraine, which contains caffeine, helps.
-If you get silent migraines accompanied by nausea and vomiting, your doctor may prescribe antinausea medications.
+If you get silent migraine accompanied by nausea and vomiting, your doctor may prescribe antinausea medications.

-If you experience migraines often, you may be advised to take preventive medications.
+If you experience migraine often, you may be advised to take preventive medications.
 These include cardiovascular drugs such as beta-blockers, including propranolol and metoprolol.
 Calcium channel blockers, such as verapamil and diltiazem, are other options.
 Your doctor may also prescribe tricyclic antidepressants, such as amitriptyline or nortriptyline.

 Some prescription migraine treatments have side effects.
 For this reason, some people try alternative treatments before prescription drugs.
 Alternative options may include:

 - massage therapy